Sgambe33/WarThunder-Vehicles-API/README.md

 Explore the full documentation [here](http://wtvehiclesapi.sgambe.serv00.net/docs).
 While there is no strict call limit, I kindly ask you to consider the server's limited RAM capacity and avoid excessive requests.

+A [new page](http://wtvehiclesapi.sgambe.serv00.net/differences) has been added.
+It allows to view differences across game versions of the same vehicle.
+It's ugly I know.
+If you are a good web developer and willing to improve it, I'll accept your PR.

 ## Features
 - Localization for:
   - Weapons